 While strolling the grounds, you can actually take a relaxing foot bath coming from a hot spring source in the area.
 The bath uses lemon and orange extracts to help you calm down.
 So don’t be surprised if you see many of these fruits floating in the bath.
 This a great way to pamper yourself if you have spent most of the day on your feet.

 The net of woods is a special place for children to explore.
 It was designed by Toshiko Horiuchi Macadam, a net artist.
 The outer structure is made of timbers with no metals involved.
-It is said that the net has been knitted by the artist himself by hand!
+It is said that the net has been knitted by the artist herself by hand!
 In it, children can crawl, jump and roll around.

 If you want to admire the work of Pablo Picasso, the greatest and most influential artist of the 20th century, go immediately to the Picasso Pavilion.
 Most of his collection is filled with playful and expressive elements.
 The main focus of the pavilion is on 188 ceramic art pieces that have now been inherited by his daughter.